CheickPaul/Finance-Python-Learning-Portfolio/epat--quantinsti/modules/m01_epat_primer/primer04_statistics/notes_statistics.md

 Likelihood = how unsurprising the data would be if the hypothesis were true (fit score).

 ##### 6.3 post
+Updated belief after seeing the data.
+We use the **posterior (or posterior predictive)** to make decisions after a data print.

 ##### 6.4 <ins>Exemple : **Bayes (odds form) — Fed example**</ins>